A Deadly Silence

 He concludes with profuse thanks to his parents, church, friends, colleagues, students - this part reads like a speech given at someone’s retirement farewell.
 His final words are these: “I want to cry for all the things I wanted to do and never will, for all the people whose trust this betrays; I experience rage thinking about everything this administration has done.
 Can’t really recommend it!
 Stay in school, kids.”

 Do you feel any sympathy for him?
 You shouldn’t.
-He has the mind of a stone cold killer who was willing to kill Administration officials “from highest-ranking to lowest.”
+He was potentially a stone cold killer who wanted to end the lives of Administration officials “from highest-ranking to lowest.”
 Sadly, the “rage” he experienced overwhelmed every other good intention in his body.
 Where did this rage come from?
 Some commentators attribute it to the pernicious effects of “social media bubbles” where people express their dissatisfaction using the most violent language imaginable.
 It only takes one person to take this hatred to the next level.

 It seems that below the calm surface of many people there is a simmering rage, only waiting for an object onto which to project.
 This is, I believe, a problem which runs deeper than simply holding different political opinions.
 The intensity of this “rage” points to a more profound psychological disorder - even a theological one.